HexadecimalNibble/docs/docs/roadrunner/trajectories/trajectorybuilderreference.md

 Actions.runBlocking(trajAction);
 ```
 :::warning Be careful
-The video demonstrations of the commands shown below are shown from the point of view of the audience which means the x-value will go up.
+The video demonstrations of the commands shown below are shown from the point of view of the audience which means the x-axis is vertical.
 :::

 ## setTangent()